dekoza/mtgpl/ZNC.rst

 :mtgtip:`Bonehoard<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/d/6d91ba59-4d52-43aa-b894-16d794a8d006.jpg?1604195530|https://scryfall.com/card/znc/108/bonehoard?utm_source=api>`
-   Living weapon (When this Equipment enters the battlefield, create a 0/0 black Germ creature token, then attach this to it.)
+   Living weapon (When this Equipment enters the battlefield, create a 0/0 black Phyrexian Germ creature token, then attach this to it.)

    Equipped creature gets +X/+X, where X is the number of creature cards in all graveyards.